 03. Discover the Ghent Altarpiece at St. Bavo’s Cathedral

 One of the must-see attractions in Ghent is the Ghent Altarpiece, also known as the Adoration of the Mystic Lamb.
 This masterpiece is located inside St. Bavo, a beautiful Gothic cathedral that dates back to the 14th century.

 The Ghent Altarpiece is a polyptych painting from the early 15th century, attributed to the Hubert and Jan van Eyck brothers and known for its intricate details and symbolism.

 The altarpiece consists of 18 panels that can be opened and closed to reveal different scenes.
-The central panel depicts the Adoration of the Mystic Lamb, which shows the Lamb of God surrounded by angels and worshippers.
+The central panel depicts the Adoration of the Mystic Lamb, which shows the Lamb of God surrounded by angels and worshipers.
 The other panels show scenes from the Bible and the lives of saints.

 After being stolen, hidden, and damaged throughout history, the Ghent Altarpiece was finally restored and returned to St. Bavo’s Cathedral and visitors can now admire it in all its glory.

 04. Climb atop the Belfry Tower

 Climbing the Belfry Tower in Ghent is a popular activity for visitors to the city.
 The tower is one of three medieval towers that overlook the old city center and is a UNESCO World Heritage site.

 At 91 meters (299 ft) tall, it is the tallest belfry in Belgium.
 Visitors can climb the 366 steps to the top of the tower to enjoy stunning views of the vibrant city of Ghent.
 There is also a lift available from the first floor for those who prefer using it.